castedo/dsi-spec/mid.md

 Both base64url and hexadecimal have their advantages and disadvantages.

-The main downside to base64url is its susceptibility to copy errors when copying relies on human sight.
+The main downside to base64url is its susceptibility to copy errors when the copying process relies on human sight.
 Certain fonts make a poor distinction between some characters.
 For example, some popular sans serif fonts make no visual distinction between capital 'I' and lowercase 'l'.